iot-lab-kiit/Scavenger-Hunt-App/README.md

 ## Feedback

-If you have any feedback, please reach out to us at abhranilnxt@gmail.com or iot.lab@kiit.ac.in
+If you have any feedback, please reach out to us at iot.lab@kiit.ac.in

 ## Platforms/softwares(s) used to develop this: